curciosobrinho/NavAutoDismiss/README.md

 How to use it:

+Copy both files to your project

+Import the .h file
+#import "NavDismissViewController.h"

 //Instanciate your view controller (the view you want to present) YourViewController * yourVC = [YourViewController new];